-Transferring summer college credits, converting SAT scores and more.
+Transferring summer college credits, requesting teacher recommendations and more.

 By Anne Vaccaro Brady